Unity-Technologies/ml-agents/docs/Migrating.md

 * The interface for SideChannels was changed:
   * In C#, `OnMessageReceived` now takes a `IncomingMessage` argument, and `QueueMessageToSend` takes an `OutgoingMessage` argument.
   * In python, `on_message_received` now takes a `IncomingMessage` argument, and `queue_message_to_send` takes an `OutgoingMessage` argument.
+  * Automatic stepping for Academy is now controlled from the AutomaticSteppingEnabled property.

 ### Steps to Migrate
 * Add the `using MLAgents.Sensors;` in addition to `using MLAgents;` on top of your Agent's script.